 There are no union, collective bargaining or similar agreements affecting the Seller or the Premises.

 There are no leases, licenses or other occupancy agreements that affect all or any portion of the Property (collectively, “Leases”) (except as set forth in Schedule B annexed hereto) by which Seller (or any affiliate of Seller) is bound which affect all or any portion of the Property.
 Schedule B is a true, correct and complete list of all Leases.1 True, correct and complete copies of all Leases set forth in Schedule B annexed hereto, have been delivered to Purchaser and the same have not been and will not be modified or amended prior to the Closing Date.
-No rent (or additional rent or other charges, after being billed therefor), payable under any Lease is more than thirty (30) days in arrears of the date that the same is required to be paid under the terms of such Lease.
-All decorating, alterations and other work required to be performed by the landlord pursuant to each Lease prior to the Closing Date or any cost thereof to be reimbursed to any tenant under such Lease, has been performed or reimbursed, or will be performed or reimbursed, prior to the Closing Date.
-Seller has neither given nor received any written notice of default that is still extant with respect to any Lease, and to the best of Seller’s knowledge no default under any Lease has occurred and is continuing

-Seller has not entered into any Contracts relating to the Property that will be in force and effect after the Closing.
+All decorating, alterations and other work required to be performed by the landlord pursuant to each Lease prior to the Closing Date or any cost thereof to be reimbursed to any tenant under such Lease, has been performed or reimbursed, or will be performed or reimbursed, prior to the Closing DateSeller has not entered into any Contracts relating to the Property that will be in force and effect after the Closing.

 (viii) Seller has not previously sold, conveyed, transferred, leased, assigned, encumbered or otherwise alienated all or any portion of the development rights appurtenant to the Premises (or contracted or agreed to do any of the foregoing), and, without limiting the generality of the foregoing, has not merged the tax lot comprising the Premises with any other tax lots.

 (ix) No offering plan has been presented to the tenants of the Property or to the Attorney General of the State of New York within the past twenty-four (24) months, and no such offering plan will be so presented by Seller prior to Closing.

-The Premises and the present use and condition of the Premises do not violate in any material respect any applicable deed restrictions or other covenants, restrictions or agreements, site plan approvals, zoning or subdivision regulations, urban redevelopment plans, the laws, statutes, codes, acts, ordinances, orders, judgments, decrees, injunctions, rules, regulations, permits, licenses, authorizations, directions or requirements of any governmental authority governing or regulating the use and operation, or otherwise applicable to, the Property, as modified by any duly issued variances disclosed to Purchaser in writing before the execution of this Agreement (collectively, the “Legal Requirements”).
-Seller has not entered into any agreements with any governmental authority in connection with compliance with Legal Requirements.
+Purchaser understands that the Property is currently a coop with Claude Simon as the sole shareholder.

 The Property is not a “plan asset” as defined in Title I of Employee Retirement Income Security Act of 1974 “ERISA”), and the sale of the Property by Seller is not a “prohibited transaction” under ERISA.